-Tanzania is one of the great wildlife havens of Africa – the wild remains wild because it is protected and a huge portion of Tanzania is set aside as national park.
+One of the great wildlife havens of Africa – the wild remains wild because it is protected.
+A huge portion of Tanzania is set aside as national park.

 Serengeti National Park in the north sweeps uninterrupted from neighboring Kenya’s Maasai Mara.
 The Serengeti offers wonderful geographical variations and a complex eco-system of millions of animals, birds and plants.
-The Great Migration, twice a year, is triggered by the rains, 1.3 million wildebeest, 200,000 zebra and 300,000 Thomson’s gazelle gather to undertake the long trek to new grazing lands.
-The migration of the herbivores roughly defines the boundaries of Serengeti National Park which is the central zone of the Serengeti eco-system.
+The Great Migration of the herbivores is triggered by the rains, 1.3 million wildebeest, 200,000 zebra and 300,000 Thomson’s gazelle gather to undertake the long trek to new grazing lands, roughly defining the boundaries of Serengeti National Park which is the central zone of the Serengeti eco-system.

 Ngorongoro Conservation Area is part of the greater Serengeti – the steep walls create a separate ecosystem with its own representative collection of animals.
 The Ngorongoro Crater is the largest unbroken caldera in the world and the first sight of it is breathtaking.
 The floor of the crater is only 100 square miles but is home to around 30,000 animals with a high concentration of predators.

 Tarangire National Park in the centre is one of Africa’s best kept secrets.
 The park is renowned for its concentration of wildlife during the drier months of July through October when it becomes home to impressive concentrations of migratory wildlife species.